 Geared toward ages 3-9, regular gatherings abound for special occasions such as Christmas, Easter, summer break, back to school, etc. See calendar for upcoming events!

 Our Clapham Circles take the shape of monthly dinner gatherings for 8.
 In the great tradition of Clapham Circles, our Circles are a network of friends, bound together by shared faith and love for one another, who spur one another on in their zeal for the Lord and His work.
-Fall Clapham Circles meeting now.
-New groups for spring will form in January!
+Join a Clapham Circle at any time!

 Our youth (6th-12th grade) seek to glorify the Alpha and Omega as they journey from guilt to being "saved by grace, alive with gratitude, and bound for glory."
 Grace.
 Gratitude.
 Glory.
 These are the 3 Gs.
 Our youth center their time together around the Word of God in Sunday School each week.
 Youth discipleship is so important to us that our Senior Pastor devotes his time to teaching this very important class on Sunday mornings.
 And whereas we value the age-integration of all of our ministries as a church, we recognize the value of gathering with peers from time to time.
 Youth gatherings have a variety of themes and are hosted monthly either as large group gatherings or as smaller home groups.
 Check Upcoming Events at the bottom of our home page for the next event!!